-It's important to remember that some people, especially those in the early stages of kidney disease, do not have any noticeable symptoms.
-In turn, it is important to conduct lab tests on a regular basis to look for certain abnormalities (these tests are also used to look for kidney disease in people with symptoms).
+It’s important to remember that some people, especially those in the early stages of kidney disease, do not have any noticeable symptoms.
+In turn, it is important to have routine lab tests done to look for and monitor certain abnormalities.
 These tests include:

-- Urine testing (urinalysis): When kidneys stop working correctly, they start removing healthy protein from the blood, excreting it as waste.
-Your health-care provider, or the lab that tests your blood, can check for protein by using a dipstick in a small urine sample.
-Urinalysis is a very common and simple lab test and, depending on your health-care provider, a routine component of HIV care.
+- Urine testing (urinalysis): When kidneys stop working correctly, they start removing healthy protein from the blood and excrete it as waste.
+A simple blood test can check for this and should be part of your routine care.

-- Glomerular filtration rate (GFR) using creatinine measurements: Creatinine, found in the blood, is a waste product created by the normal breakdown of muscle cells.
-High levels of creatinine don't say much, as levels vary considerably and can be affected by diet.
-In turn, experts recommend calculations like GFR that use the creatinine measurement along with variables such as weight, age and values assigned for sex and race.
-The National Kidney Foundation and other expert groups consider GFR to be the best measurement of kidney function.
+- Glomerular filtration rate (GFR): Creatinine, found in the blood, is a waste product from the normal breakdown of muscle cells.
+High levels of it don’t say much, as they can be affected by diet, certain supplements and working out.
+In turn, experts recommend using the GFR calculation that includes the creatinine measurement, along with other factors such as weight, age and values assigned for sex and race.
+The National Kidney Foundation and other groups consider GFR to be the best measurement of kidney function.

-- Blood urea nitrogen (BUN): After cells use protein, the waste is converted to urea, a compound that contains nitrogen.
-Healthy kidneys remove urea from the blood; diseased kidneys have a harder time performing this task.
-Another simple bood test may determine if levels of urea nitrogen are higher than normal in the blood, which may indicate renal problems.
+- Blood urea nitrogen (BUN): After cells use protein, the waste is converted into urea, a compound that contains nitrogen.
+Damaged kidneys have a hard time removing urea from the blood.
+A simple test can check the level of urea in blood.

 Do I need to be checked for kidney problems?

-The Infectious Disease Society of America (IDSA) recommends that all HIV-positive people be evaluated for kidney disease at the time of their diagnosis using urine and blood samples.
-Those at high risk for renal impairment—such as people with high blood pressure, diabetes, CD4 counts below 200, viral loads above 4,000 and hepatitis C virus (HCV) coinfection—should be checked by their health care providers every year, even if they appear to have normal kidney function.
-Twice-yearly checkups are recommended for high-risk patients who are taking medications that can potentially damage the kidneys, such as Crixivan and meds containing tenofovir DF (Viread, Truvada, Atripla, Complera and Stribild).
+The Infectious Disease Society of America (IDSA) recommends that all people living with HIV be screened for kidney disease at diagnosis.
+Those at high risk for renal impairment—those with high blood pressure, diabetes, CD4 counts below 200, viral loads above 4,000 and hepatitis C co-infection—should be checked every year, even if they appear to have normal kidney function.
+Checkups are recommended twice a year for high-risk patients who are taking medications that can damage the kidneys, such as Crixivan and those with TDF (noted above).

 How is kidney disease treated?

-The IDSA recommends that HIV-positive people who have signs or symptoms of kidney problems be referred to a kidney specialist (nephrologist) for care.
-Treatment options can vary considerably, depending on the cause (or causes) of a person's kidney disease and any other health issues.
-Some treatment possibilities include:
+The IDSA recommends that people with HIV who have signs or symptoms of kidney problems be referred to a kidney specialist (nephrologist) for care.
+Treatment options vary a great deal, depending on the cause (or causes) and any other health issues.
+Some treatments include:

-- Reduce blood pressure: Medications such as angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) are frequently prescribed to bring blood pressure under control in people with kidney disease.
-Other medications, along with dietary and lifestyle changes (such as exercise), may be necessary as well.
+- Reduce blood pressure: Medications such as angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) are often prescribed to control blood pressure.
+Other medications, along with diet and lifestyle changes (exercise, etc.), may also be necessary.

-- Modify diet: Some parts of a normal diet may speed up kidney failure.
-It may be necessary to limit protein, cholesterol, sodium and potassium; working with a dietitian or nutritionist can be helpful.
+- Modify diet: Some parts of a normal diet may speed up kidney damage.
+It may be necessary to limit the amounts of protein, cholesterol, sodium and potassium in your diet.
+Working with a dietitian or nutritionist can be helpful.

 - Stop smoking: Not only does smoking increase the risk of kidney disease, it contributes to deaths from strokes and heart attacks in people with kidney disease.

-- Treat HIV: Kidney disease is climbing as one of the most common causes of illness and death among people living with HIV.
-Antiretroviral (ARV) treatment typically improves kidney function, and it may protect against HIV-related cellular inflammation in the kidneys.
-This is one of the reasons that the Department of Health and Human Services' HIV treatment guidelines recommends beginning ARV therapy before CD4 cell counts fall below 500.
+- Treat HIV: HIV treatment usually improves kidney function, and it can protect against HIV-related cellular inflammation in the kidneys.
+This is one of the reasons that the federal HIV treatment guidelines recommends starting HIV treatment for everyone.

-- Treat HIVAN: IDSA stresses that people with HIV-associated nephropathy should be treated with ARV therapy, regardless of their CD4 count or viral load, once the disease is diagnosed.
+- Treat HIVAN: IDSA stresses that people with HIV-associated nephropathy should be treated with a potent HIV regimen, regardless of CD4 count or viral load.